 Build a Healthcare Budget That Works for Retirement

-Healthcare costs are one of the most significant and most underplanned expenses in retirement.
-If you want to make sure your retirement income plan accounts for realistic healthcare costs, anticipates IRMAA implications, and includes an appropriate buffer for what healthcare in retirement actually looks like, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors.
-We will help you build a healthcare budget that fits your specific situation and integrates it into your overall retirement income strategy.
+If you want to make sure your retirement income plan accounts for realistic healthcare costs, anticipates IRMAA implications, and includes an appropriate buffer for what healthcare in retirement actually looks like, schedule a complimentary consultation with a CFP® professional at Bauman Wealth Advisors or meet our team to start the conversation.
+We do money.
+You do life.